DanielMorton/Seedlings/README.md

 Train/Validation split is 80/20.

-Validation is measured using AUC.
+Validation is measured using acuracy.

 DeepNet Results: 97.2% accuray.